-MAPR-511: Art of Directing (4)
+MAPR-512: Directing Seminar (2)

-Art of Directing concentrates on two crucial areas of the directing process-working with actors and the technical aspects of directing.
+Directing Seminar concentrates on two crucial areas of the directing process-working with actors and the technical aspects of directing.
 First, students concentrate on the professional and emotional relationship between the actor and director.
 Next, students focus on set issues including lighting, set design, lens selection, and blocking.